 - NAD No Longer Will Be a Party to NARB Appeals: Under current ASRC Procedures, NARB appeals typically involve three parties: the advertiser, the challenger, and NAD.1 NAD files a brief in support of its decision in the underlying proceeding, and an NAD staff attorney presents NAD's case to the NARB panel.
 Under the revised rules, NAD no longer will file a brief in NARB appeals and will only attend NARB hearings if requested by the NARB panel chair in individual cases.
 In practice, this means there will be one less party arguing in support of the decision below, ending the "two-on-one" dynamic that has been typical in NARB appeals. - Private Settlements Will Be Permitted to Close Cases: Currently, when an advertiser and a challenger resolve a challenge by settlement, NAD may continue to pursue the investigation into the accuracy of and substantiation for the challenged claims.
 Under the new rules, NAD will close adversarial proceedings upon settlement.
 Such agreements may be made until NAD provides its draft decision to the advertiser.
-When cases resolve by settlement, however, NAD will reserve its right to examine the challenged ad claims thereafter in a new monitoring proceeding. - Requirements for Advertiser's Statements: The new procedures will require that, when NAD recommends an advertiser discontinue or modify some or all of the claims challenged in a proceeding, the advertiser must indicate in the

-The revisions are intended to streamline the process and help focus NAD's resources so NAD can issue decisions more quickly in the advertising challenges it hears. first sentence of its Advertiser's Statement whether it (a) will comply with NAD's recommendations, (b) will not comply with NAD's recommendations, or (c) will appeal the decision to NARB.
+When cases resolve by settlement, however, NAD will reserve its right to examine the challenged ad claims thereafter in a new monitoring proceeding. - Requirements for Advertiser's Statements: The new procedures will require that, when NAD recommends an advertiser discontinue or modify some or all of the claims challenged in a proceeding, the advertiser must indicate in the first sentence of its Advertiser's Statement whether it (a) will comply with NAD's recommendations, (b) will not comply with NAD's recommendations, or (c) will appeal the decision to NARB.
 Advertisers no longer will be permitted to rely on the common refrain that they will "take NAD's recommendations into account in future advertising."